satellite-image-deep-learning/techniques/README.md

 ## Python graphing and visualisation
 * [hvplot](https://hvplot.holoviz.org/) -> A high-level plotting API for the PyData ecosystem built on HoloViews.
 Allows overlaying data on map tiles, see [Exploring USGS Terrain Data in COG format using hvPlot](https://discourse.holoviz.org/t/exploring-usgs-terrain-data-in-cog-format-using-hvplot/1727)
 * [Pyviz](https://examples.pyviz.org/) examples include several interesting geospatial visualisations
 * [napari](https://napari.org) -> napari is a fast, interactive, multi-dimensional image viewer for Python.
 It’s designed for browsing, annotating, and analyzing large multi-dimensional images.
 By integrating closely with the Python ecosystem, napari can be easily coupled to leading machine learning and image analysis tools.
-[Example viewing Landsat-8 imagery](https://napari.org/tutorials/gallery#geospatial-data).
 Note that to view a 3GB COG I had to install the [napari-tifffile-reader](https://github.com/GenevieveBuckley/napari-tifffile-reader) plugin.
 * [pixel-adjust](https://github.com/cisaacstern/pixel-adjust) -> Interactively select and adjust specific pixels or regions within a single-band raster.
 Built with rasterio, matplotlib, and panel.
 * [Plotly Dash](https://plotly.com/dash/) can be used for making interactive dashboards
 * [folium](https://python-visualization.github.io/folium/) -> a python wrapper to the excellent [leaflet.js](https://leafletjs.com/) which makes it easy to visualize data that’s been manipulated in Python on an interactive leaflet map.
 Also checkout the [streamlit-folium](https://github.com/randyzwitch/streamlit-folium) component for adding folium maps to your streamlit apps